 Contract prices of custom, or contractor-built, homes do not include value of improved lot as these homes are built on owner’s land (with either the owner or a contractor acting as a general contractor).
-Consequently, contract prices are typically lower than sale prices of homes built for sale.
+Consequently, contract prices are typically lower than sale prices of spec homes.
 To make comparison more meaningful, the cost of lot development is excluded from sale prices in this analysis.

-The East South Central division is home to the least expensive for sale homes.
-Half of all for-sale single-family homes started here in 2018 registered square foot prices of $89 or lower, paid on top of the most economical lot values in the country.
-The neighboring two divisions in the South – West South Central and South Atlantic – also registered median square foot sale prices below the national median of $104.
-Their corresponding median sale prices are $95 and $100 per square foot, excluding improved lot values.
+The East South Central division is home to the least expensive for-sale homes.
+Half of all for-sale single-family homes started here in 2019 registered square foot prices of $94 or lower, paid on top of the most economical lot values in the country.
+The other two divisions in the South – West South Central and South Atlantic – also registered median square foot sale prices below the national median of $108.
+Their corresponding prices are $97 and $106 per square foot, excluding improved lot values.
+Among other factors, lower square foot prices in the South partially reflect less frequent regional occurrence of such costly new home features as basements.

-The West South Central division is where most economical custom homes were started in 2018 with half of new custom homes registering prices at or below $94 per square foot.
-The remaining two divisions in the South – East South Central and South Atlantic – recorded similarly low median square foot contract prices of $98 and $95 – all below the national median of $114.
+The South Atlantic division is where most economical custom homes were started in 2019 with half of new custom homes registering prices at or below $99 per square foot.
+The remaining two divisions in the South – East South Central and West South Central – recorded similarly low median square foot contract prices of $106 and $110 – all below the national median of $116.

 Since square foot prices in this analysis exclude the cost of developed lot, highly variant land values cannot explain the regional differences in square foot prices.
 However, overly restrictive zoning practices, more stringent construction codes and higher other regulatory costs undoubtedly contribute to higher per square foot prices.

-Typically, contractor-built custom homes are more expensive per square foot than for sale homes after excluding improved lot values, suggesting that new custom home buyers are not only willing to wait longer to move into a new home but also pay extra for pricier features and materials.
-In 2018, the two Midwest divisions registered the largest differences between median contract and sale square foot prices – $127 vs $102 in the East North Central division, and $131 vs $109 in the West North Central division.
-However, some of the costliest divisions – Pacific and Mid-Atlantic – have sale square foot prices exceeding contract square foot prices – $138 vs $127 in Mid-Atlantic, and $147 vs $137 in Pacific.
+Typically, contractor-built custom homes are more expensive per square foot than for-sale homes after excluding improved lot values, suggesting that new custom home buyers are not only willing to wait longer to move into a new home but also pay extra for pricier features and materials.
+In 2019, the Mountain division registered the largest differences between median contract and sale square foot prices – $156 vs $128.
+However, the neighboring costly Pacific division has sale square foot prices exceeding contract square foot prices – $165 vs $121.

 The NAHB estimates are based on the Survey of Construction (SOC) data.
 The survey information comes from interviews of builders and owners of the selected new houses.
 The reported prices are medians, meaning that half of all builders reported higher per square foot prices and the other half reported prices lower than the median.
 While the reported median prices cannot reflect the price variability within a division, and even less so within a metro area, they, nevertheless, highlight the regional differences in square foot prices.